oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 #### Registration Requirements

-The authorization server MUST require all clients to register their redirection endpoint prior to utilizing the authorization endpoint.
+The authorization server MUST require all clients to register one or more complete redirect URIs prior to utilizing the authorization endpoint.

-The authorization server MUST require the client to provide one or more complete redirection URIs.
 The client MAY use the `state` request parameter to achieve per-request customization if needed.

-\[Dick: this paragraph is almost the same as the previous paragraph]

-The authorization server MAY allow the client to register multiple redirection endpoints.
+The authorization server MAY allow the client to register multiple redirect URIs.

-Lack of a redirection URI registration requirement can enable an attacker to use the authorization endpoint as an open redirector as described in {{open-redirectors}}.
+Lack of requiring registration of redirect URIs enables an attacker to use the authorization endpoint as an open redirector as described in {{open-redirectors}}.

 #### Dynamic Configuration

-If multiple redirection URIs have been registered the client MUST include a redirection URI with the authorization request using the `redirect_uri` request parameter.
+If multiple redirect URIs have been registered the client MUST include a redirect URI with the authorization request using the `redirect_uri` request parameter.

-\[Dick: redirection URI or redirection endpoint URI? = both are used]

 #### Invalid Endpoint

-If an authorization request fails validation due to a missing, invalid, or mismatching redirection URI, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.
+If an authorization request fails validation due to a missing, invalid, or mismatching redirect URI, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user-agent to the invalid redirect URI.

 #### Endpoint Content